0glabs/0g-doc/docs/og-da.md

 ### L1s / L2s

 Layer 1 and Layer 2 chains can utilize 0G DA to handle data availability and storage requirements for decentralized AI models, large datasets, and on-chain applications.
-Existing partners include networks like **Polygon, Arbitrum, Fuel, Manta Network**, **and countless more,** which leverage 0G's scalable infrastructure to store data more efficiently and support fast retrieval.
+Existing partners include networks like **Polygon, Optimism, Arbitrum, Fuel, Manta Network**, **and countless more,** which leverage 0G's scalable infrastructure to store data more efficiently and support fast retrieval.

 ### Decentralized Shared Sequencers